menemeth11/WebScraper/README.md

 - HtmlAgilityPack

 ## Setup
+'''
-Program -> line 34 -> provide the location of the template file (template.txt)
+-Program -> line 34 -> provide the location of the template file (template.txt)
-Program -> line 42 -> provide a location to save the file
+-Program -> line 42 -> provide a location to save the file
+'''
 Program work only with this page: https://wiadomosci.onet.pl/

 ## Features